-Listed fund units are generally marked to the exchange-traded price or net asset value ("NAV") and are categorized in Level 1 of the fair value hierarchy if actively traded on an exchange or in Level 2 of the fair value hierarchy if trading is not active.
-Unlisted fund units are generally marked to NAV and categorized as Level 2; however, positions that are not redeemable at the measurement date or in the near future are categorized in Level 3 of the fair value hierarchy.
+Listed fund units are generally marked to the exchange-traded price and are categorized in Level 1 of the fair value hierarchy if actively traded on an exchange.
+Listed fund units if not actively traded and unlisted fund units are generally marked to net asset value ("NAV").
+Certain fund units that are measured at fair value using the NAV per share are not classified in the fair value hierarchy.